Arquebus: China

 The arquebus was introduced to the Ming dynasty in the early 16th century and was used in small numbers to fight off pirates by 1548.
 There is, however, no exact date for its introduction and sources conflict on the time and manner in which it was introduced.
 Versions of the arquebus' introduction to China include the capture of firearms by the Ming during a battle in 1523, the capture of the pirate Wang Zhi, who had arquebuses, in 1558, which contradicts the usage of arquebuses by the Ming army ten years earlier, and the capture of arquebuses from Europeans by the Xu brother pirates, which later came into possession of a man named Bald Li, from whom the Ming officials captured the arquebuses.
 About 10,000 muskets were ordered by the Central Military Weaponry Bureau in 1558 and the firearms were used to fight off pirates.

 Qi Jiguang developed military formations for the effective use of arquebus equipped troops with different mixtures of troops deployed in 12-man teams.
 The number of arquebuses assigned to each team could vary depending on the context but theoretically in certain cases all members of the team could have been deployed as gunners.
-These formations also made use of countermarch, or volley fire, techniques which were organized via the blowing of a horn to order the firing of a layer, and were supported by close quarters troops who could advance should the need arise.
-To avoid self inflicted injuries and ensure a consistent rate of fire in the heat of battle, Qi emphasized drilling in the procedure required to reload the weapon.
+These formations also made use of countermarch volley fire techniques.
+Firearm platoons deployed one team in front of them at the blast of a bamboo flute.
+They started firing after their leader fired and fired once at the blast of a trumpet, and then spread out according to their drilling pattern.
+Each layer could also fire once at the blowing of a horn and were supported by close-quarters troops who could advance should the need arise.
+To avoid self-inflicted injuries and ensure a consistent rate of fire in the heat of battle, Qi emphasized drilling in the procedure required to reload the weapon.
 Qi Jiguang gave a eulogy on the effectiveness of the gun in 1560:

 European arquebus formations

 In Europe, Maurice of Nassau pioneered the countermarch volley fire technique.
-After outfitting his entire army with new, standardized arms in 1599, Maurice of Nassau made an attempt to recapture Spanish forts built on former Dutch lands.
+After outfitting his entire army with new, standardized arms in 1599, Maurice of Nassau attempted to recapture Spanish forts built on former Dutch lands.
 In the Battle of Nieuwpoort in 1600, he administered the new techniques and technologies for the first time.
 The Dutch marched onto the beach where the fort was located and fully utilized the countermarching tactic.
 By orienting all of his arquebusiers into a block, he was able to maintain a steady stream of fire out of a disciplined formation using volley fire tactics.
 The result was a lopsided victory with 4,000 Spanish casualties to only 1,000 dead and 700 wounded on the Dutch side.
 Although the battle was principally won by the decisive counterattack of the Dutch cavalry and despite the failure of the new Dutch infantry tactic in stopping the veteran Spanish tercios, the battle is considered a decisive step forward in the development early modern warfare, where firearms took on an increasingly large role in Europe in the following centuries.

-"Musket" eventually overtook "arquebus" as the dominant term for similar firearms starting from the 1550s.
-Arquebuses are most often associated with matchlocks.